samjacobson/fsevents/INTERNALS.md

 The API uses the concept of a “Stream” (FSEventStream) which is a configurable stream of notifications.
 A Stream can recursively monitor many directories.
 Options like latency which allow the coalescing of events are specific to one stream.

 ## Persistent Monitoring
 The database kept by the File System Events API allow a program that is run periodically to check for changes to the file system between runs.
 This has a real impact on the API and why there are parameters like `since`.
-This feature should be considered “advisory” according to Apple’s docs, i.e. a full scan should be run periodically. e.g. if an older version of OS X modifies the file system (say, by removing the drive and putting it in another computer) it would not update that database.
+This feature should be considered “advisory” according to Apple’s docs, i.e. a full scan should still be run periodically. e.g. if an older version of OS X modifies the file system (say, by removing the drive and putting it in another computer) it would not update the database.

+The `since` parameter must be an EventID for the host or device that the stream is for (or the special ALL or NOW values).
+To discover the EventID at a specific time the function `LastEventBefore` can be used (calls `FSEventsGetLastEventIdForDeviceBeforeTime`); provide dev==0 for a host EventID.
+Current() (calls FSEventsGetCurrentEventId) returns the most recent EventID.

 ## Apple Docs
 * [FSEvents_ProgGuide.pdf][https://developer.apple.com/library/mac/documentation/Darwin/Conceptual/FSEvents_ProgGuide/FSEvents_ProgGuide.pdf]